Skip to main content

 1. What Is Your Task?

-• Code and software engineering -- Claude (Opus or Sonnet) or GPT o-series for reasoning-heavy tasks
+• Code and software engineering -- Claude (Opus or Sonnet) or GPT o-series (o3 or o4-mini) for reasoning-heavy tasks

-• Creative writing and brainstorming -- GPT-5 or Claude Sonnet
+• Creative writing and brainstorming -- GPT-5.5 or Claude Sonnet

 • Document analysis at scale -- Gemini (leverage the 1M context window)